The-Duat/Nile/pages/install.md

 - After selcting "No", follow the password prompts on the screen.
 The password prompts are talking about the passwords you have set for the installed root and user accounts, not the accounts on the live image.

+# Method 2: Hijacking a pre-existing Arch Linux install.
+Hijacking an install gives more flexibilty on how you want your mizOS installation to be.
+You can even hijack an install with an init system that is not SystemD, as long as it is either Runit or OpenRC.

 ## Pre-Installation

-- Add the g14 repo to `/etc/pacman.conf`
+- Add the g14 repo to `/etc/pacman.conf`.

 ```
 [g14]